-1. CARCHEX: Best quote process
+1. CARCHEX: Best extended car warranty overall

 Overall, CARCHEX comes out well with very attractive pricing options, a good range of choices within their levels of coverage.
 Its packages are split into Bronze, Silver, Gold, Platinum and Titanium, and there are a further 18 kinds of contract offered within each of those levels.